ernie-bernie/NeuroBeat/README.md

 ## What is this?
 NeuroBeat is a long-term independent research project at the intersection of neuroscience, signal processing, and machine learning.

-The core question: can we measure how different types of music shift brain activity — and use that to help people with neurological conditions?
+The core question: can we measure how different types of music shift brain activity and use that to help people with neurological conditions?

 This is a multi-year project.
-Were starting with research and foundations, and building toward real hardware, real data, and a published paper.
+We're starting with research and foundations, and building toward real hardware, real data, and a published paper.

 ## Where this started